 - Exposure to low levels of radiation

-- A chance of a false-positive result, which can lead to additional testing and worry over something that isn't cancer
+- A chance of a false-positive result, which can lead to additional testing and, possibly, a breast biopsy

 Working with your doctor

-If you're concerned about screening mammograms, discuss your concerns with your doctor.
-Together you can decide what's best for you based on your individual breast cancer risk.
+If you're concerned about when to start breast cancer screening and how often to repeat it, work with your doctor to make an informed decision.
+Together you can decide what's best for you based on your personal preferences, your medical history and your individual breast cancer risk.

 Talk with your doctor about: